The History Center in Development

 The Mitchell Hamline History Center will be a valid and meaningful vehicle that celebrates the history of the new and predecessor schools, including aspects of missions from the past.
 It will develop, maintain and support pertinent archival research into how the combined school has served and is serving the community, particularly with respect to access to legal education, public service and improving the law.
 By strengthening an integrated identity, it will foster understanding of the school’s roots and evolving history.

 History Center Committee

-The Mitchell Hamline History Center Committee is appointed by President and Dean Mark Gordon.
-Its founding and current members include:
+The Mitchell Hamline History Center Committee was appointed by the president and dean.
+Its current members include:

 Larry Bakken, Emeritus Professor of Law and a founding associate dean and faculty member, Hamline University School of Law